Vitrified walls and an ancient dwelling place

 But Ben Rinnes, Morven, Lochnagar and Mount Keen were quite plain – as well as the central Cairngorms.
 And we could just make out the far coast of the Moray Firth, to the north.

 That you should take a flask and a picnic goes without saying.
-Oh, all You can buy a damp packaged sandwich at Huntly Tesco or Asda on the main A96 road, less than a half-hour’s drive away – but you know you should get up earlier and make a proper one.
+You can buy a damp packaged sandwich at Huntly Tesco or Asda on the main A96 road, less than a half-hour’s drive away – but you know you should get up earlier and make a proper one.

 (Wait – I’ve just had an amber ‘grumpy’ alert come up on the dashboard.
 Sorry.)